 General Fixed Assets - N.J.A.C.
-5:30-5.6 codifies Technical Accounting Directive No. 86-2, Accounting for Governmental Fixed Assets, as promulgated by the Division of Local Government Services, which differs in certain respects from GAAP, requires the inclusion of a statement of general fixed assets of the City as part of its basic financial statements.
-It also requires the City to place a value on all fixed assets put into service, to maintain a subsidiary ledger of detailed records of fixed assets and to provide property management standards to control fixed assets
+5:30-5.6 codifies Technical Accounting Directive No. 86-2, Accounting for Governmental Fixed Assets, as promulgated by the Division, which differs in certain respects from GAAP, requires the inclusion of a statement of general fixed assets of the City as part of its basic financial statements.
+It also requires the City to place historical value on all fixed assets put into service, to maintain a subsidiary ledger of detailed records of fixed assets and to provide property management standards to control fixed assets